Taini Jamison: Awards and honours

 In 1972, Jamison was awarded the Netball New Zealand Service Award.
+In 1990, she received the New Zealand 1990 Commemoration Medal.
 In the 1994 New Year Honours, she was appointed an Officer of the Order of the British Empire, for services to netball.
-Jamison was inducted into the Māori Sports Hall of Fame in 2006, and in 2010, she was made a life member of Netball New Zealand.
+In 1996, the New Zealand netball team coached by Jamison that won the 1967 world championship was inducted into the New Zealand Sports Hall of Fame.
+As an individual, Jamison was inducted into the Māori Sports Hall of Fame in 2006, and in 2010, she was made a life member of Netball New Zealand.

-In 2008, the Taini Jamison Trophy was established.
-It is contested when any netballing nation or nations, other than Australia, play the Silver Ferns in New Zealand.
+In 2024, Jamison was an inaugural inductee to the Netball New Zealand Hall of Fame.